Star Wars Outlaws is the most Star Wars a Star Wars game has been since Star Wars Galaxies (2024)

 And damn does it look the part.
 When I'm sauntering through settlements, I default to a walking speed normally only ever used by developers recording gameplay walkthroughs and trailers.
 You know the one.
 I just want to stroll and take in all the sights.
 All the incredible, tiny details.
 The messy market stalls, the holo-tables displaying fathier races, the little hole-in-the-wall boozers.
 There's just so much bustle and life, it makes each hub feel huge and rich even though they're pretty compact spaces.

 Coming from a stint in Jedi Survivor, I appreciate Outlaws so much more.
 Respawn's soulslike series is pretty good.
 The lightsaber fights are rad, the little robot is cute, and they look inoffensively nice, if utterly forgettable.
-But holy sh*t are they boring.
+But holy shit are they boring.
 Boring people having boring conversations in boring places.
 They desperately want me to care about the stakes, but I just could not give a toss.
 And my god, they're so bloody serious.
 You've got a lightsaber and magic powers, Cal—at least try to have a laugh, mate.

 Survivor in particular feels like it's going through a Star Wars checklist—Cantina hangouts, Darth Vader duels, Force puzzles, Separatist droids, Stormtroopers, dark side temptations—but it's all for naught when the bulk of the game just sees you jumping around in the wilderness as some sad ginger lad.
 The Star Wars stuff feels like set dressing rather than something the game truly embraces.
 In the end both games are perfectly enjoyable, but they're bad Star Wars games.